 Due to the nature of these wilderness trips, it is difficult to receive mail during our adventures.
 If mail is something you’d like your daughter to have at camp, you’ll need to call the Alpengirl office and see by what date the mail needs to be received so that we can be sure to be able to deliver it to her during camp.
 The best option for camp mail is to pack pre-written letters in her bags to hand to us upon arrival; we will deliver it to her during camp.
 Please do not send candy, gum, or food items.
 Photos and group gifts are appreciated.
 Campers may send mail out during camp.

 Camper parents, friends or family may wish to purchase a camper care gift package or birthday package for their camper and her camp group.
 These must be purchased ahead of the summer camp season, typically before June 15 in order for staff to have them ready for camps in different locations throughout the summer.
 If you purchase a gift package to celebrate a campers’ birthday during camp - a cake/dessert and candles is automatically included; we always celebrate birthdays at camp with a dessert and candles regardless of whether or not a birthday gift package is purchased.

-- Package #3: An organic snack bar for each girl in the group, an Alpengirl roadside dance party bumper sticker for each girl in the group, a selection of recycled and hilarious 5-minute costume party accessories for all campers to share, and (1) Alpengirl hat. $75
+- Package #3: Each camper in the group receives: an organic snack bar, an Alpengirl roadside dance party bumper sticker and a selection of recycled and hilarious 5-minute costume party accessories.
+The special camper receives an Alpengirl hat. $65

 Call the Alpengirl office to arrange for a package and to check to see if other camper gift packages are already purchased for your campers group as to not repeat a package in a session.
 Payments by cash or check for gift packages should be received in the Alpengirl office by June 15.